thechelsuk/uk.thechels.cod/_pages/flood-warnings.md

 This message will be updated by 12:00, midday, on the 30 December 2025 or as the situation changes.

-- Flood alert: River Leach from Northleach to Mill Lane near Lechlade
+- Warning no longer in force: River Leach from Northleach to Mill Lane near Lechlade
-- The flood risk remains.
+- There is no longer a threat of flooding, though standing water and debris may still remain.

-Flooding of low lying land and roads remains possible in the Lechlade area.
-The weather forecast is for dry conditions to continue through today, 29 December, overnight and into tomorrow.
-We expect river levels to remain high over the next few days.
+Weather conditions are expected to improve and no further flooding is expected.

-We are monitoring rainfall and river levels.
-Avoid low lying roads near rivers, which may be flooded.
-Go to River levels online for updates on current river levels.
+We will continue to monitor the situation and will issue further alerts or warnings if necessary.

-This message will be updated by 12:00, midday, on the 30 December 2025 or as the situation changes.
+Continue to take care on waterside roads and footpaths and don't put yourself in unnecessary danger.
+Stay away from floodwater - it contains hidden dangers such as open manhole covers, sewage and chemicals.

 - Warning no longer in force: River Thames and tributaries from Buscot Wick down to Kings Lock
 - There is no longer a threat of flooding, though standing water and debris may still remain.